Your Body Knows Before You Do

 He found 36 correlations between positive feelings and body measurements.
 All in the expected direction.
 The better the mood the slower the heart, the lower the blood pressure, the less skin conductance.
 The body and mood speak the same language.

-What happens when you enter the room
+What happens when you enter a room

-Something happened already during the ten minutes of sitting.
-Diastolic blood pressure dropped significantly for those with the tree view.
+Something happened already during the ten minutes of sitting: diastolic blood pressure dropped significantly for those with the tree view.
 For those without a window it did not.
 Then the walk.
 After 30 minutes systolic blood pressure in the nature group was about 6 mmHg lower than in the city group.
 That corresponds to the effect of mild blood pressure medication.

 But then something unexpected happened.
 When the subjects turned around and walked back toward the lab the values converged again.
 The body was not only responding to the environment.
 It was responding to the direction.
 Walking back meant the nature visit was ending.
 The body registered that before the subjects thought about it.